Six Dollar Family

 Homemade DIY All Purpose Cleaner

 I spent quite a few months finding an all purpose cleaning mix that I liked.
 What I discovered was that they were either too over powering or they just didn’t work as well as I wanted and needed them to.
 Lavender and Lemon were always part of my equation simply because of the properties they have.
 For cleaning, lavender is a powerful anti-fungal, antibacterial, and antimicrobial ingredients.
 The addition of lemon adds even more antibacterial and anti-fungal properties as well as it being a good antiseptic.
 What I found with looking at other recipes was that they almost always included a bunch of stuff that wasn’t needed.
 I’m not sure about you, but I know that personally, I want something that works without being over complicated or stuffed full of unneeded ingredients.
-For the essential oils (Six Dollar Family) in this cleaner recipe, I use Now Foods essential oils.
+For the essential oils in this cleaner recipe, I use Simply Earth essential oils.
 I like NOW brand simply because they’re just as high quality as the more expensive ones and they’re A LOT cheaper.

 diy-all-purpose-cleaning-spray-ingredients